Last updated: 9 Dec 2022

 The overarching goal of the Quality Education India Development Impact Bond (QEI DIB) is to offer a solution at scale to the learning crisis in India.
 The QEI DIB aims to achieve this goal by funding five high performing service providers to improve grade-appropriate learning outcomes for more than 200,000 school students in Grades 1 to 8.
 The five education providers are Kaivalya Education Foundation (KEF), Gyan Shala, Society for All Round Development (SARD), Educational Initiatives and Pratham Infotech Foundation.

-In the DIB, the three service providers are delivering four interventions with a mix of direct and indirect education model types, which are:
+In the DIB, the education providers are delivering four interventions with a mix of direct and indirect education model types, which are:

 A further important aim of the QEI DIB is to drive focus towards outcome-based contracts in the development sector in India and provide evidence of the benefits of private sector participation in service delivery.
 By measuring the cost and effectiveness of a range of education delivery models, it aims to support the development of a robust body of evidence to inform the allocation of future funding in the sector.

 To support the use of outcome-based contracts in India, the key objectives of the DIB are to engage the Indian Government, use robust measurements and consider ways to standardise processes and produce templates for future outcome-based contracts.
-Additionally, learning is being generated on the effectiveness of DIBs, and resources and partnerships are developed to help replicate DIBs both in South Asia and globally, by the learning partner and outcome convenor.
+Additionally, learning is being generated on the effectiveness of DIBs, and resources and partnerships are developed to help replicate DIBs both in South Asia and globally by the consortium of partners.

 Source: Erskine, C. (2019) Quality Education India Development Impact Bond: A case study produced as part of the DFID DIBs pilot programme evaluation

 According to the final results report, the programme managed to outperform its outcome targets over the last 4 years.
 It also contributed to further close the learning gap experienced by some students during the pandemic.